Originally written by RootsRated for Discover Los Angeles.

-Searching for some great camping nearby?
 Malibu Creek is a great option for the beginner camper, or the camper who wants to escape the city, but doesn’t have the time for a long drive.
-However, don’t let the amenities and close proximity to Los Angeles fool you - Malibu Creek still has a lot of wilderness to explore.
+However, don’t let the amenities and close proximity to Los Angeles fool you - Malibu Creek State Park has a lot of wilderness to explore.
 There are over 15 miles of trails that run along Malibu Creek, which are popular among runners, hikers, and mountain bikers.
 The park also caters to rock climbers with over 100 bolted sport climbs.

 Each campground includes a picnic table and fire pit.
 On-premise, there are also showers and drinking water.
 Despite the remote feeling of Malibu Creek camp, it’s very close to LA, which means sites can book well in advance during the busy summer season which typically runs from March to October.
 Sites are $45/night.

-Local Scoop: If you’re looking for a bit of classic television history you’ll find it in Malibu Creek State Park.
-Follow a well-graded fire road for 2.5 miles to reach the site where the popular television show M*A*S*H was filmed.
+Local Scoop: If you’re looking for a bit of classic television history, follow a well-graded fire road for 2.5 miles to reach the site where the popular television show M*A*S*H was filmed.
 There you will find informational signs as well as some leftover set dressing and props.
-On your way back from the M*A*S*H site, stop by the rock pool to cool off and partake in some cliff diving.
+On your way back from the M*A*S*H site, stop by the rock pool to cool off and enjoy some cliff diving.

 Miles from Downtown L.A.: 41

-There are many camping places to choose from but at 5,300 feet above sea level, Meadow Group Campground is a great choice for a weekend getaway for you and your friends.
-Relax in the cool mountain air, grill up some s’mores, and bust out the guitar for a campfire sing-along.
-And if after all that revelry you need a little time with Mama Nature, the campground is located a half-mile from the Silver Moccasin Trail, a 53-miler that cuts through the center of Angeles National Forest.
+Situated at 5,200 feet above sea level, Meadow Group Campground is a great choice for a weekend getaway for you and your friends.
+Relax in the cool mountain air, grill up s’mores, and bust out the guitar for a campfire sing-along.
+And if after all that revelry you need a little time with Mother Nature, the campground is located a half-mile from the Silver Moccasin Trail, a 53-miler that cuts through the center of Angeles National Forest.

 Buckhorn Campground, Angeles National Forest